 Corprate Bias Ratings

 Hogan Lovells, which is a Washington, D.C.- and London-based law firm, fired a long-term employee after she opposed the prevailing company-wide opinion regarding the Dobbs decision to overturn Roe v.
 Wade.
-The company vets vendors according to LGBTQ policies and does not protect its employees against viewpoint discrimination.
-Hogan Lovell covers the cost of "medically necessary transition-related care" for its employees and their children and supports ESG within its business practices.
+By complying with Human Rights Campaign's controversial demands, Hogan Lovells increases the risk of dividing employees, alienating customers and harming shareholders.
+The company covers transgender-related medical costs for its employees and their children and provides specific sexual orientation and gender identity-based benefits.
+It also uses sex and gender ideology criteria in employee recruitment, vendor selection, marketing, and philanthropic support.
+Hogan Lovells forces employees to undergo multiple ideological trainings and uses its reputation, corporate funds, and political influence to support controversial sex and gender ideologies, organizations, and legislation.
+Hogan Lovell provides a benefits package for employees which covers travel/lodging costs for an abortion and supports ESG within its business practices.
 The company employs a Chief Diversity Officer, supports the Equality Act, and is a member of pro-abortion legal coalitions.
 Hogan Lowell has opposed anti-LGBTQ legislation and is a founding supporter of the TMBDLF Diversity Charity.
+The company is Mansfield Certified, indicating its support of DEI in its recruitment, hiring, promotions, and leadership composition.
+Hogan Lovells is a pro bono partner of the Center for Reproductive Rights, building case law, advocating before policy makers, and engaging in litigation to challenge bans and restrictions on access to abortion.
 For these reasons, Hogan Lovells receives a High Risk rating.

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.

 Hogan Lovells fired lawyer Robin Keller after she affirmed the Supreme Court’s decision to overturn Roe v.
 Wade, citing her concern for the higher rates of abortions in the black community, among other concerns regarding abortion (1).
 Ms. Keller was fired for allegedly violating the company’s anti-harassment policy.
-Hogan Lovells received a score of 100 on the Human Rights Campaign’s (HRC) Corporate Equality Index.
-Among other requirements, this means the company has a written policy pledging to vet vendors for LGBTQ policies (2)(3).
+Hogan Lovells received a score of 100 on the 2023 Corporate Equality Index (CEI) from the Human Rights Campaign (HRC), a political stakeholder group.
+The company recruit’s employees based on sexual identity issues.
+The company discriminates against vendors that do not promote divisive sex and gender policies, indicating it prioritizes sexual issues over merit (2)(3).
+Hogan Lovells is Mansfield Certified, indicating its support of DEI in its recruitment, hiring, promotions, and leadership composition (4)(5).

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.